Ole Miss hosts Reneau and Miami (FL) - WTOP News

 Oxford, Mississippi; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Miami (FL) visits Ole Miss after Malik Reneau scored 23 points in Miami (FL)’s 78-65 win over the Georgetown Hoyas.
+BOTTOM LINE: Miami (FL) visits Ole Miss after Malik Reneau scored 23 points in Miami (FL)’s 78-65 win against the Georgetown Hoyas.

-The Rebels are 5-0 in home games.
-Ole Miss averages 79.1 points while outscoring opponents by 11.4 points per game.
+The Rebels have gone 5-0 at home.
+Ole Miss is third in the SEC at limiting opponent scoring, giving up 67.7 points while holding opponents to 40.8% shooting.

 The Hurricanes play their first true road game after going 6-2 with a 1-2 record in neutral-site games to start the season.
-Miami (FL) scores 86.6 points and has outscored opponents by 21.2 points per game.
+Miami (FL) ranks seventh in the ACC shooting 35.8% from 3-point range.

-Ole Miss scores 79.1 points, 13.7 more per game than the 65.4 Miami (FL) gives up.
-Miami (FL) has shot at a 51.6% rate from the field this season, 10.8 percentage points above the 40.8% shooting opponents of Ole Miss have averaged.
+Ole Miss makes 47.3% of its shots from the field this season, which is 8.1 percentage points higher than Miami (FL) has allowed to its opponents (39.2%).
+Miami (FL) has shot at a 51.6% clip from the field this season, 10.8 percentage points greater than the 40.8% shooting opponents of Ole Miss have averaged.

 TOP PERFORMERS: Ilias Kamardine is scoring 15.1 points per game and averaging 2.9 rebounds for the Rebels.
-AJ Storr is averaging 14.9 points and 3.6 rebounds while shooting 50.8%.
+AJ Storr is averaging 1.6 made 3-pointers.

-Reneau is shooting 56.1% and averaging 20.8 points for the Hurricanes.
+Reneau is scoring 20.8 points per game and averaging 7.3 rebounds for the Hurricanes.
 Tre Donaldson is averaging 15.5 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.